nwb8/nbonifai/index.md

 ## About

-Ana Paula Pellegrino is a fifth-year PhD Candidate in Comparative Politics in the Department of Government at Georgetown University.
-She uses both quantitative and qualitative data and methods to study the dynamics and actors involved in crime and violence, with a particular interest in Latin America.
+Ana Paula Pellegrino is a fifth-year PhD Candidate at the Department of Government at Georgetown University.
+She uses both quantitative and qualitative data and methods to study crime and violence, with a particular interest in Latin America.
 In addition to support from Georgetown, her research is supported by [Fundação Estudar's Leaders program](https://www.estudar.org.br/).
 A Brazilian national, she holds a BA and MA in International Relations and an MA in Data Science from Pontifical Catholic University of Rio de Janeiro (PUC-Rio).

-Outside of academia, Ana Paula has worked in Brazilian civil society organizations conducting research and advocacy efforts, developing technology and spearheading philantropic strategies.
+Outside of academia, Ana Paula has worked in Brazilian civil society organizations conducting research and advocacy, developing technology and spearheading philantropic strategies.
 She was also a Fellow at Georgetown's Massive Data Institute, where she led the core data team, who assembled the first iteration of the [Environmental Impact Data Collaborative](https://redivis.com/EIDC).

 ## Research

-### Dissertation Project: The State that Forges Armed Criminal Groups
+### Dissertation Project: The State that Forges Armed Criminal Groups (*in progress*)
-Why do state agents form criminal groups?
-Ana Paula's dissertation answers this question by comparing two Brazilian states from the 1990s to 2000s.
-While in one state, groups led by rogue state agents control large parts of the metropolitan region's territory and its population, in a neighboring state, even in the face of large criminal syndicates, such groups have not been formed.
-She uses mixed methods to test theories and observable implications about institutional and community-based factors that contribute to or impede the formation of such groups.
+This is a book-length dissertation project that focuses on criminal groups in Brazil.

 ### Peer-Reviewed Publications